Features of MEFA Graduate Loans

 - Minimum graduate student loan amount:

-- Student applicant and any co-borrowers are equally responsible for loan repayment
+- Student borrower and any co-borrowers are equally responsible for loan repayment

 - No origination fee, application fee, or prepayment penalty